josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I take issue with these predictions for many reasons:

 1. They're predictions.
 Anyone can predict anything.
 Predictions may or may not come true.
-They often don't, and even when they do, the effect is often unpredictable.
-(Regardless: currently, such predictions are based on literally nothing but hype.)
+They often don't, but even when events do go as forecasted, their effect is still often unpredictable.
+(Regardless: currently, such prognostications are based on literally nothing but hype.)

 2. Most of the world-altering promises center on the idea that AI is sentient, which it categorically, factually, _is not_.
 Language and statistics can simply mimic cognition easily, and the human brain is eager to anthropomorphize anything that vaguely looks like human behavior.<footnote>You might notice the people who argue that AI is sentient tend to be on the tech side of things, and not people who actually study things like cognition, intelligence, etc. as their actual academic career.
 There are many such experts, across a wide range of fields, and most of them say we still don't really understand the brain yet.
 But you might also notice it rarely occurs to tech people to even ask a real expert.
 Most just assume being an expert in code also makes them an expert in everything else, too, and confidently assert they do understand brains, actually, and have made one.</footnote>

-3. Many experts (including OpenAI's own researchers) tell us the models are already approaching their realistic ceiling, and that it's literally impossible to stop them from making things up.
+3. Many ALLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, and that it's literally impossible to stop them from making things up.
 (Really: actual people from OpenAI publicly admitted LLMs will never stop lying.
 It's an un-fixable bug, because it's a core component of how LLMs work.)

 4. _Literally no new technology in history has ever worked this way_.
 Tech doesn't free workers; it forces them to do more in the same amount of time, for the same rate of pay (or less).
 It distributes risk to the many at the bottom, while consolidating benefit to the few at the top, and there has arguably never been a more efficient mechanism for this than AI.

-5. Besides, AI models exist in the consolidated hands of a precious few mega corporations, which are quite obviously giddy at the prospect of doing away with as many of their workers as they possibly can.
+5. Besides, AI models exist in the consolidated hands of a precious few huge companies, which are quite obviously giddy at the prospect of doing away with as many of their own workers as they possibly can.
 I'm not sure I see how the theoretical future is being connected with the obvious current reality.
-AI will serve (and is already serving) corporate interests first and foremost, and will not serve user or public interest so much as an inch past where the two diverge.<footnote>If you don't believe the output of AI can be molded to fit the interests of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>
+AI will serve (and is already serving) corporate interests first and foremost, and will not serve other human interests so much as an inch past where the two diverge.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>

 6. Regardless, even if you naively believe in the tech: you're _still_ willing to put up with all the harms and dangers of AI until that imagined potential future arrives—which brings us back to the original point.